Academic degree: Spain

-Not all EHEA compliant study programmes in Spain are officially approved and/or accredited by government agencies.
-Some universities offer proprietary study programmes as an alternative to accredited study programmes for a variety of reasons: attending the continuing education market for individual self-advancement and also providing higher education to individuals that have failed to acquire bachelor's degree qualifications.
-The main reason for offering this alternative studies, though, is the heavy bureaucratic process that needs to be accomplished to receive the approval of specific titles, in particular when it refers to new studies or studies about matters that do not fit with the official studies.
-For historical reasons, the academic system has been very much under the control of the State and private universities are still regarded with as a threat to the State system.
+Not all EHEA-compliant study programmes in Spain are officially approved or accredited by government agencies.
+Some universities offer proprietary study programmes as alternatives for a variety of reasons: serving the continuing education market for individual self-advancement and also providing higher education to individuals who have failed to acquire bachelor's degree qualifications.
+The main reason for offering these alternative studies, though, is the complex bureaucratic process required to receive the approval of specific titles, in particular when it refers to new studies or studies about matters that do not fit with the official studies.
+For historical reasons, the academic system has been very much under the control of the state, and private universities are still regarded with as a threat to the state system.

-These programmes fall within the category of "Non officially approved and accredited" or "Estudios no oficiales" and they have no academic or professional effects.
+These programmes fall within the category of "non officially approved and accredited" or estudios no oficiales, and they confer no academic or professional rights.
 This means that they do not entitle the bearer to claim to have any specific academic or professional qualifications, as far as the Spanish authorities are concerned.
 However, there may be private agreements to recognize the titles.

-Universities offering non-official study programmes are legally bound to clearly differentiate between officially approved and non-officially approved qualifications when naming their offer of non-official qualifications.
-Non-accredited master's degrees will be described as "Master" on its own, without the term "Universitario".
+Universities offering non-official study programmes are legally bound to clearly differentiate between officially-approved and non-officially-approved qualifications.
+Non-accredited master's degrees will be described as just Master, without the accompanying Universitario.

-Certain non-officially approved and accredited study programmes may acquire a well-deserved reputation.
-However, neither professional association, government agencies, judiciary authorities, nor universities – other than the study programme provider – are obliged to recognize non-official qualifications in any way.
+Certain non-officially approved and accredited study programmes may acquire a positive reputation.
+However, neither professional associations, government agencies, judiciary authorities, nor universities – other than the study programme provider – are obliged to recognize non-official qualifications in any way.